-- (i) Thresholds include all options. - (ii) The thresholds provided in paragraph (1) are defined as follows- - (A) The SAT is defined at FAR 2.101. - (B) The SLAT for leases is defined at 570.102. - (C) The threshold for Simplified Procedures for Certain Commercial Items is detailed at FAR 13.500. - (2) If the acquisition meets one of the following criteria and is greater than the SAT, the planner must obtain HCA approval of the acquisition plan: - (i) Complex, critical to agency strategic objectives and mission, highly visible or politically sensitive. - (ii) An acquisition with which GSA has little or no experience that may result in a need for greater oversight or risk management. - (iii) Actions using significantly changed methods (e.g., methods of procurement such as lease versus purchase, or methods of performance such as contractor versus Government personnel). - (iv) New construction or repair, lease prospectus and alteration prospectus budget line items. - (v) Any acquisition that involves- - (A) Consolidation above \$2 million (FAR 7.107-2); or - (B) Bundling at any dollar value (FAR 7.107-3). - (3) Acquisitions requiring additional transactional data reporting elements to those listed in subparagraph (b)(2) of clauses $\underline{552.216-75}$ and $\underline{552.238-80}$ Alternate I-
+- (i) Thresholds include all options. - (ii) The thresholds provided in paragraph (1) are defined as follows- - (A) The SAT is defined at FAR 2.101. - (B) The SLAT for leases is defined at 570.102. - (C) The threshold for Simplified Procedures for Certain Commercial Items is detailed at FAR 13.500. - (2) If the acquisition meets one of the following criteria and is greater than the SAT, the planner must obtain HCA approval of the acquisition plan: - (i) Complex, critical to agency strategic objectives and mission, highly visible or politically sensitive. - (ii) An acquisition with which GSA has little or no experience that may result in a need for greater oversight or risk management. - (iii) Actions using significantly changed methods (e.g., methods of procurement such as lease versus purchase, or methods of performance such as contractor versus Government personnel). - (iv) New construction or repair, lease prospectus and alteration prospectus budget line items. - (v) Any acquisition that involves- - (A) Consolidation above \$2 million (FAR 7.107-2); or - (B) Bundling at any dollar value (FAR 7.107-3). - (3) Acquisitions requiring additional transactional data reporting elements to those listed in subparagraph (b)(2) of clauses 552.216-75 and 552.238-80 Alternate I- - (i) Must be coordinated with the applicable category manager, and obtain approval by the HCA and SPE; and

-- (i) Must be coordinated with the applicable category manager, and obtain approval by the HCA and SPE; and - (ii) Must provide the information at 501.304(b)(4) in the rationale for adding transactional data reporting elements. - (iii) The approval requirements in this subparagraph do not apply to additional data elements added to a task/delivery order or blanket purchase agreement.
-However, coordination with the applicable category manager is required.
+- (ii) Must provide the information at 501.304(b)(4) in the rationale for adding transactional data reporting elements. - (iii) The approval requirements in this subparagraph do not apply to additional data elements added to a task/delivery order or blanket purchase agreement.
+However, coordination with the applicable category manager is required. - (c) Sustainability Strategies.
+Strategies to either mitigate or adapt to climate change can be explored during acquisition planning and should be clearly documented within the acquisition plan (see 507.105).
+Some requirements may present more environmental opportunities than others.
+The Sustainable Facilities tool, available at sftool.gov may be used to identify sustainable attributes (products that are energy efficient, water efficient, or made from recycled materials).